Agent swarms: cooperation and coordination under stringent communications constraint: Multi-agent model

-\emph{First}, each agent $a$ has an information store about other agents $b$.
-This information store can be thought of as the probabilities of knowing the other agents positions accurately, i.e the accuracy of the agent's beliefs.
-Thus these accuracies are represented using real numbers ${\Aknow}^a_b \in [0,1]$; with zero representing entirely inaccurate beliefs and 1 representing perfectly accurate beliefs.
+\item[\emph{First},] each agent $a$ has an information store about all other agents $j$, {which we summarize using values ${\Aknow}^a_j$.
+If this store contains recent and reliable information, we would expect it to result in a high probability of messaging success, but if the information is outdated or otherwise unreliable, the probability would instead be low.} Thus these accuracies are represented as probabilities, using real numbers ${\Aknow}^a_j \in [0,1]$; with zero representing entirely inaccurate beliefs and 1 representing perfectly accurate beliefs.
 Since agent $a$ is presumably perfectly informed about itself, ${\Aknow}^a_a = 1$ should always hold.

-\emph{Second}, we allow for the possibility that an agent's beliefs about others slowly become out of date and degraded.
-We model this by assuming that all the ${\Aknow}^a_b$ (iff $a \neq b$) decay exponentially as determined by some loss parameter $\gamma$.
-However, we assume there is also a minimum ``find by chance'' probability ${\Akmin}$ such that ${\Aknow}^a_b \geq {\Akmin}$ for all $a$ and $b$.
+\item[\emph{Second},] we allow for the possibility that an agent's beliefs about others slowly become out of date and degraded.
+We model this by assuming that all the ${\Aknow}^a_j$ (iff $j \neq a$) decay exponentially as determined by some loss parameter $\gamma$.
+However, we assume there is also a minimum ``find by chance'' probability ${\Akmin}$ such that ${\Aknow}^a_j \geq {\Akmin}$ for any $a$ and all $j$.

-\emph{Third}, there is an agent-to-agent transmission efficiency, which represents any environmental constraints that might reduce or filter communications between agents.
-This agent-to-agent transmission efficiency ${\Elink}_{ab} \in [0,1]$ enables the representation of a wide range of networks, including networks based on spatial positions and signal models, as well as those with ${\Elink}_{ab}$ generated randomly according to some algorithm, e.g. abstract Erdos-Renyi (ER) networks.
-However, at this early stage we do not need to specify how the efficiencies ${\Elink}_{ab}$ might have been generated, and can even allow ${\Elink}_{ab} \neq {\Elink}_{ba}$.
-An important feature is that we do not assume that any agent $a$ has any information about either ${\Elink}_{ba}$ or ${\Elink}_{ab}$.
+\item[\emph{Third},] there is an agent-to-agent transmission efficiency, which represents environmental constraints {that might hinder communications between agents.
+This agent-to-agent transmission efficiency ${\Elink}_{ab} \in [0,1]$ enables the representation of a wide range of networks, including networks based on spatial positions and signal models, as well as those with ${\Elink}_{ab}$ generated randomly according to some algorithm, e.g. abstract Erdos-Renyi (ER) networks \cite{Coscia-NetworkAtlas}.
+However, at this early stage we do not specify how the efficiencies ${\Elink}_{ab}$ might have been generated, and can even allow ${\Elink}_{ab} \neq {\Elink}_{ba}$, i.e. the transmission efficiency from $a$ to $b$ may be different to the transmission efficiency from $b$ to $a$.
+An important feature is that we do not assume any agent $a$ has any information about either ${\Elink}_{ba}$ or ${\Elink}_{ab}$.}

+\item[\emph{Fourth},] since an agent might transmit information at different rates towards different targets, we also specify its set of transmission rates ${\Trate}^a_i$.